greyblake/nutype/README.md

 ## Custom sanitizers

-You can set custom sanitizers using option `with`.
+You can set custom sanitizers using the `with` option.
-A custom sanitizer is a function or closure that receives a value of an inner type with ownership and returns a sanitized value back.
+A custom sanitizer is a function or closure that receives a value of an inner type with ownership and returns a sanitized value.

 For example, this one